 Cheesecake is my favorite cake in the world, but unfortunately I never conquered a healthy version.
 So I guess that’s the beauty of my job; making a nutritious and healthier kind.
 This lemon cheesecake (because everything is better with lemon) contains no added sugar, much less saturated fat, little salt and is completely vegan.
 Though this sweet tooth is healthy, it doesn’t belong in a weight loss journey because of it’s calories.
-Are there any changes I could have made?
-Please let me know!
+Let me know your thoughts!

 Ingredients (12 slices, 1 cake):